How to Say Grandma and Grandpa In Different Parts of the World

 Grandpa: Lao ye or Wai gong (maternal), Zu fu (paternal)

 The lyrical language of France is apparent in the way children refer to their grandparents, “grand-mère” is grandma, and “grand-père” is grandpa.
 “Mamie” has become a popular modern update for grandmother.
 According to Cairn Info, the role of grandparents in their grandchildren’s lives have changed from the traditional, in modern-day France.
 Due to healthy habits and a robust, longer life span than was common in generations past, grandparents are better able to play an active, familial role, into a more advanced, older age.
 Grandparents in France are often the ones who provide financial assistance, when needed, to their grandkids.
-Here are ten French phrases everyone in the world should know.
+Now, read up on the true story of Grandparents Day.